NatC02/NatC02/readme.md

 - [C02 Meter with Arduino for Environmental Study](https://github.com/NatC02/CO2Meter) - Made an Arduino kit that measures CO2.

 ## Projects:

+- [What will our future look like if everyone spoke in gobblydygook?
+By Openai's GPT-3.](https://github.com/NatC02/doublespeak) - A node express js frontend tool that utilizes OpenAI's completition API endpoint to generate "nothing burgers" based on "plain english" inputs.

+- [PWA React Grid Game](https://github.com/NatC02/loginRegistrationNode) - A React Progressive Web App of a grid game, with useEffect hook, useState hook, and a custom hook component on a grid of cards for the matching game.

 - [Login and Registration Node](https://github.com/NatC02/loginRegistrationNode) - A localhost Node login project using Express, Passport, Handlebars, and Mongoose.